 Performance and Benchmarks

-wPrime comparison results (lower score means better performance):
+wPrime processor comparison results (lower scores mean better performance):

 Heat and Noise